 - 1. Obtain a final passing grade of 65.
 This grade will be achieved through a calculation that includes the marking period grades, the mid-term assessment (if applicable) and the final assessment (if applicable). - 2.
 Achieve marking period grades from a combination of assessments, projects, class participation, and other achievement grading criteria.
 Students who meet specified criteria, are eligible for quarterly recovery, beginning the second quarter of the school year, in accordance with Board Policy #5205. - 3.
-If a course requires a final assessment all students will be required to take the final assessment.
-Seniors who meet all of the following criteria will only have the final assessment score count if it enhances the student's final grade: - No cuts in any course during the current school year - No more than three (3) excused absences in any class prior to the January examinations - No unexcused absences for the current school year - Academic average of, at least, 85%
+If a course requires a final assessment all students will be required to take the final assessment. - 4.
+Excused absences include: leaving for a doctor's appointment, illness, court appearances, and death in the family.
+Excused absences from class, such as field trips, music lessons, meeting with guidance counselors, approved club meetings and college visitations do not count toward excused absences in each course.
+College visitations must have prior approval from the administration and are limited to five (5) college visitations per school year.